AtulKrSharma/AtulKrSharma/README.md

 -   🔭  I’m currently working on both, [Automation Framework with Cypress GUI Testing (pageObjects+ appActions) with JavaScript](https://github.com/AtulKrSharma/CypressGUITestingFramework) and worked on [Automation Framework with Cypress API Testing with JavaScript](https://github.com/AtulKrSharma/CypressAPITestingFramework)

--   🌱  I’m currently learning  **API Automation Framework design using Cypress.io, Docker and Kubernetes**
+-   🌱  I’m currently learning  **API Automation Framework design using Playwright, Docker and Kubernetes**

 -   👯  I’m looking to collaborate on  **Automation framework design and development**